Skyline-9/sakana-react/README.md

 ## Features

-- Build in takina and chisato character and use your own custom character.
+- Built in Takina and Chisato or use your own custom character.
-- Drag the character and release it, it will jump back and forth around the character.
+- Drag the character and release it; it will jump back and forth.
-- Use controler to move your component and change character.
+- Use the controller to move your component and change character.
-- Support custom controller.
+- Custom controller support.
 - Auto resizing support.

 ## Usage